CrypticCalamari/KnotTheory/README.md

 # KnotTheory
 ------------------
-Code related to Knots and the theory of said knots.
+- Code related to Knots and the theory of said knots.
+- Test